lappsgrid-incubator/Embeddings/README.md

-# Word2Vec
+# Embeddings
-Scripts for generating Word2Vec and Doc2Vec models.
+Scripts for generating embeddings